-- Learn about special housing laws for people with disabilities by visiting the Mayor’s Office for People with Disabilities.
+- Housing resources and benefits for people with disabilities is available from the Mayor’s Office for People with Disabilities.

 - Learn about the NYC Rent Freeze Program for the Disabled (DRIE).
 Similar to SCRIE for Senior Citizens, if eligible, it can freeze your rent if you are disabled.

 - Information on the special rights of the disabled living in rent regulated housing can be found in HCR Fact Sheet #20: Special Rights of Disabled Persons.